ameliasquires/lullaby/readme.md

 note: any net code is prone to memory leaks, this will be addressed and fixed soon, on the other hand it has no know memory issues

+### net code also has some recv issues, ill fix these when i get time:3 only issue so far is with file parsing but i plan to rewrite alot of stuff

 ## building

 build with `make`, output is `./lullaby.so` or (win)`./lullaby.dll`